lewisc64/aoe2ai/documentation/defend with duc.md

 # defend with duc
-Moves untasked far units towards the town, and attack-moves enemy units within.
+Moves untasked far units towards the town.

 Affects the following sn's:
  - sn-disable-defend-groups (sets to 1)